armbian/documentation/docs/Developer-Guide_Build-Process.md

-# What is behind the build process?
+# What happens behind the build process?

-Build process summary:
+### Build process summary:

-- creates development environment on top of AMD64 Ubuntu 16.04 LTS,
+- creates development environment on top of amd64 Ubuntu 20.04 LTS,
-- downloads proven sources, applies patches and uses tested configurations,
+- downloads proven sources, applies patches on top and uses tested configurations,
-- cross-compiles universal boot loader (u-boot), kernel and other tools and drivers,
+- cross-compiles universal boot loader (***U-Boot***), kernel and other tools and drivers,
-- packs kernel, uboot, dtb and root customizations into debs,
+- packs kernel, U-Boot, dtb and root customizations into Debian packages,
-- debootstraps minimalistic Debian Wheezy, Jessie and Ubuntu Trusty into SD card image,
+- debootstraps minimalistic Debian Buster and Ubuntu Focal into SD card images,
 - installs additional packets, applies customizations and shrinks image to its actual size.

 Check this image [compiling example](https://youtu.be/zeShf12MNLg) with partial cache.

+### Build process details:

 ## Creating compile environment ##

-At first run we are downloading all necessary dependencies.
+First things first.
+All necessary dependencies are downloaded and installed.
+This happens though both http and torrent network.
+Btw. having too much unused traffic?
+[Help us to reduce ours :)](https://forum.armbian.com/topic/4198-seed-our-torrents/)

 ## Using board configuration ##

-We need to get some predefined variables about selected board.
-Which kernel & uboot source to use, modules to load, which is the build number, do we need to have a single partition or dual with boot on fat, which extra drivers to compile out of the kernel tree, ...
+We need to get some predefined variables about selected the board.
+Which kernel & uboot source to use, modules to load, which is the build number, do we need to have a single partition or dual with boot on fat, which extra drivers to compile out of the kernel tree ...
+All this stuff is predefined for each and every single supported board.

 ## Downloading sources ##

-When we know where are the sources and where they need to be the download / update process starts.
+When we know which sources to use and where they need to be the download or updated this process starts.
 This might take from several minutes to several hours.

 ## Patching ##

-In patching process we are appling patches to sources.
-The process is defined in:
+In the patching process we are applying patches to the used sources.
+The process is - depending on selected board - defined in:

 	lib/patch/kernel/sun7i-default
 	lib/patch/kernel/sunxi-dev